"Once lost and now recaptured by the

 The economy of Urmordia is ruled by powerful guilds.
 Almost all labor, crafts and services are produced by large guild houses, although some dwarves operate independently.
 These guild houses form a social tapestry of sorts.
 Miners associate with miners, bakers with bakers, etc. Great rivalries often flair up between competitor guilds.

 The guild houses regulate the laws of their trade.
 Weights, measures, rules and common practices are codified and regulated by the guilds.
 With this guild system, the economy of Urmordia is strong.
 However, this is closed system for the most part.
 Urmordia does not conduct as much trade with the surface world as Ulkran does.
 Urmordia could very well benefit from more extensive trade with other nations.

 There are a number of underground rivers, lakes and even seas in the vast underworld of Khoras.
 There are several subterranean rivers that wind their way through Urmordia and this massive city-state includes several underground lakes.
-The dwarves sail these subterranean waterways in squat, thick hulled vessels called durogars.
-These sturdy vessels have broad bellies, are typically three levels tall, are tiller steered and have two square sails.
+The dwarves use squat, thick hulled vessels called durogars.
+These sturdy vessels have broad bellies, are typically two levels tall, are tiller steered and use oars.
 Dwarven durogars can be seen, heavily laden with goods and cargoes, plying the deep cold rivers of the underworld traveling from one district of Urmordia to the next.

 Urmordian society is very stratified.
 Each dwarf belongs to a certain class or "rank".
 Each class performs a specific function within the society.